INFORMATION SECURITY

 Enforcement

-Any individual affiliated with the University who violates this Policy will be subject to appropriate corrective action, including, but not limited to, termination of the individual’s relationship with the University.
+An employee who violates the university’s information security requirements will be subject to appropriate disciplinary action.
+A student who violates these requirements will be subject to appropriate disciplinary action in accordance with the Student Code of Conduct.
+An individual affiliated with the university who violates these requirements will be subject to appropriate corrective action, including, but not limited to, termination of the individual’s relationship with the university.

 Consistent with the Acceptable Use of Information Technology Resources policy, the university may temporarily suspend, block, or restrict a user’s access to information and systems when it reasonably appears necessary to do so to protect the integrity, security, or functionality of university resources or to protect the university from liability.

-The university may routinely monitor network traffic and information systems to assure the continued integrity and security of university resources in accordance with applicable university policies and laws.
+The university may routinely monitor network traffic and information systems to ensure the continued integrity and security of university resources in accordance with applicable university policies and laws.

 Reason For Policy